GameLoverNL/intranetv2/README.md

 ## TODO

 - ### Admin - User management
+    - User editor
+        - Form
+            - Username (changeable) (*done*)
+            - Email (changeable) (*done*)
+            - Department (select from list)
+                - Using Laravel Scout, search for the department in a real-time list using the Meilisearch engine
-    - Create the form to edit user information and style it
+            - Create the form to edit user information and style it (*done*)
-        - Switch the form and inputs over to components to easily re-use the form elements
+                - Switch the form and inputs over to components to easily re-use the form elements (*later stage*)
+        - Password reset
+            - Admins should be able to reset the password
+                - Send the user a magic link to set up their new password
+        - Deletion
+            - Modal
+                - Modal is looping in foreach, user information should be sent using alpinejs(?)
 - ### Admin - Department management
     - Department editor
         - Department name (changeable)